stijnvanhoey/2018-pandas-documentation-sprint-Ghent/index.md

 title: "Pandas documentation sprint, Ghent, 2018-03-10"
 ---

-On March 10th, the Pandas community is organizing a worldwide documentation sprint: [https://python-sprints.github.io/pandas/](https://python-sprints.github.io/pandas/)
+On **March 10th**, the Pandas community is organizing a worldwide documentation sprint: [https://python-sprints.github.io/pandas/](https://python-sprints.github.io/pandas/)

 A Ghent event will be held at the *Atelier*, the headquarters of [@MichielStock](https://github.com/MichielStock).
-The specific address will be distributed to the
+The specific address will be distributed to the attendees.
+We'll start at **10h** and we'll continue till around 16h.
+Afterwards, we have some time for boardgames as well ;-)

 Please sign up for the sprint.
 Seats are limited to 15 attendees!